-\textbf{Single speaker speech synthesis} The LJSpeech \citep{LJ} dataset was used for a single speaker experiment.
-The dataset was recorded by native English-speaking female speaker with total amount of $24$ hours.
-It contains \num[group-separator={,}]{13100} audio samples and $150$ samples were taken for the test dataset.
+The LJSpeech \citep{LJ} dataset was used for a single speaker experiment.
+The dataset contains $13{,}100$ audio samples recorded by a native English-speaking female speaker, which amounted to a total recording time of $24$h and the audio samples are sampled at $22{,}050$Hz with $16$bit.
+For the testset, $150$ samples are randomly selected.

-\textbf{Singing voice synthesis} An internal singing dataset was used to verify the ability to synthesize large variations in vocal attributes such as pitch, duration, and amplitude.
-It contains of about \num[group-separator={,}]{8500} samples recorded by $16$ speakers.